submariner-io/submariner-website/src/content/operations/nat-traversal/_index.en.md

 ### All Public Cloud, with Some Private Reachability

-In this case case, the gateways for clusters A and B have direct reachability over their private IPs (10.0.0.1 and 10.1.0.1) possibly with large MTU capabilities.
+In this case, the gateways for clusters A and B have direct reachability over their private IPs (10.0.0.1 and 10.1.0.1) possibly with large MTU capabilities.
 The same is true for clusters C and D (192.168.0.4 and 192.168.128.4).